krywenko/TED-1001--5000-to-uno-or-esp8266/README.md

 binary to hex
 00011010 = 1A //insert this into the sketch

- edit this section of the shetch with your MTU
+ edit this section of the sketch with your MTU

 void showGroupsOfBytes() {